 That’s exactly how they’re supposed to look!

-Unlike a typical two-crust pie, a crostata doesn’t have pastry dough covering its face, leaving a space where the oozy baked fruit peeks out.
+Unlike a typical two-crust pie, a crostata with pears doesn’t have pastry dough covering its face, leaving a space where the oozy baked fruit peeks out.

 However, crust-lovers will appreciate that the edges of a crostata are often the best part.